 - 1. Proof of completion of 12th grade level If education was completed in a country other than the United States, a course-by-course evaluation report by an approved agency must be provided.
 Students who have taken the GED examination must have the score reported directly to the college by the testing company. - 2.
 A score of at least 17 on the "Scholastic Level Exam Q" (SLE-Q) - 3.
-Payment of all fees and tuition due for the course - 4.
-Initiation of criminal background check process for admission to the Vocational Nursing program
+Payment of all fees and tuition due for the course

-Please note that students applying to the Vocational Nursing (VN) program must undergo and pass an interview with the Program Director or Designee.
-For students taking the VN PRQ course this interview should be completed prior to the start of the VN PRQ course but must be completed no later than the end of the first week of the VN PRQ course.
+Please note that students applying to the Vocational Nursing (VN) program must have a clear background to continue in the Vocational Nursing program.
+Additionally, students taking the VN PRQ course this interview should be completed prior to the start of the VN PRQ course but must be completed no later than the end of the first week of the VN PRQ course.
 Students not passing the interview will have their VN PRQ enrollment cancelled and receive a refund of fees paid for the course.